o19s/hello-ltr/README.md

 - Open either the "hello-ltr (Solr)" or "hello-ltr (ES)" as appropriate and ensure you get a graph at the last cell

 ## Tests

-To test the functionality of the notebooks:
+### Automatically

+To run a full suite of tests, such as to verify a PR, you can simply run

+./tests/test.sh

+Optionally with containers rebuilt

+./tests/test.sh --rebuild_containers

+Failing tests will have their output in `tests/last_run.ipynb`

+### Manually

+For more informal development:

 - Startup the Solr and ES Docker containers
+- Do your development
-- Run the command:
+- Run the command as needed:
 `python tests/run_most_nbs.py`
 - Tests fail if notebooks return any errors
   - The failing notebook will be stored at `tests/last_run.ipynb`